horenbergerb/BernoulliDiffusion/README.md

 python main.py
 ```

+The resulting model along with useful information about training will be stored in a folder named "results".

-You can configure the session by editing the settings in `config.yaml`
+You can change various settings in config.yaml.

-You can run the unit tests from the root directory with the following command:
+You can run unit tests from the root directory with the following commands:

 ```
 # run all unit tests